***DISCLAIMER***

 All content is provided “as is.”
 I make no representation about its accuracy, completeness, or timeliness.
 The newsletter may contain errors or omissions, and I have no obligation to update, correct, or supplement anything published here.

 To the maximum extent permitted by law, I disclaim all liability for any loss or damage arising from any use of or reliance on this newsletter.
 By accessing this publication, you accept this limitation as a condition of access.
+Nothing in this paragraph waives any rights a reader may have under applicable securities laws that cannot be waived.

 This publication is for the subscriber’s personal use only and may not be redistributed, republished, forwarded, or quoted without prior written permission.